Programs for motivating employees, like employee development, opinion

-Job Fit is when you have a perfect fit (or match) between:
+Job Fit is when you have a great to perfect fit (or match) between:

-When you don't have good Job Fit everyone (the employee, the manager, the employee's teammates and customers) are uncomfortable.
+When you don't have great Job Fit everyone (the employee, the manager, the employee's teammates and customers) is uncomfortable.
 Any programs you offer with the intention of motivating employees who are NOT a fit for the job, will NOT work.

-To get Job Fit the job and the employee must match in four key areas.
-Interviewers MUST look for each area of Fit when hiring, and they are:
+To get job fit the job and the employee must match in four key areas.
+Interviewers MUST look for each of these area of 'fit' when hiring:

-I review each of these four areas of Job Fit in more detail below
+I review each of these four areas of Job Fit in more detail below, using our car analogy.

 The first Job Fit area is the experience, knowledge and background needed for superior performance on the job.
 Right now you're probably thinking, "Duh, Suzie, I know that candidates have to have the knowledge and experience for the job!
 I know to look for that..."

-In my car analogy - the work experience needed for the job and the experience the candidate's have is represented by the 'roads that have been traveled' in the image below.
+In our car analogy for hiring - the work experience needed for the job and the experience the candidate's have is represented by the 'roads that have been traveled'.
 Most interviewers already they think about the experience the job needs and then compare Candidates (like A and B, below) to see if they match or meet requirements.

-In my car analogy - the communication style is represented by the 'how the car looks' - as you can see in the image below.
+In our car analogy for hiring - Communication Style is represented by the 'how someone drives'.
 If the job needs a "red" car, and the candidates 'act like a red car' in the interview - then the interviewers believe they have the right match.

-As you look at the gas cans and compare the motivators for what the Job Needs to Candidates A and B. You can quickly see that Candidate A is a much closer match to the Job Needs than Candidate B.
+As you look at the gas cans and compare the motivators for what the Job Needs to Candidates A and B, you can quickly see that Candidate A is a much closer match to the Motivator Job Needs than Candidate B.

 Why Having a Motivators Match Matters so Much for Motivating Employees...

-If you didn't consider job needs and candidate match in the Motivators area and you happened to hire BOTH Candidate A & B - because they matched in experience and style/personality, on the job you'd find that:
+If you didn't consider candidate/job match in the Motivators area and you happened to hire BOTH Candidate A & B because they matched in experience and style/personality, on the job you'd find that:

+Crucial and Often Overlooked...
 The Acumen and Personal Skills required for success on the job, along with the Motivators, have a HUGE impact on Job Fit and whether a person is a superior performer on the job.
 The biggest mistakes interviewers make is when they only look at a Candidate's Experience and Communication Style, and they don't look at matching Personal Skills and Motivators.
-(That's why I teach others how to look for the four areas of Job Fit in my Dodge the Duds, Pick The Winners workshop.)
+(That's why we teach others how to look for the four areas of Job Fit in our How to Hire Superior Performers book and in our Dodge the Duds, Pick The Winners workshop.)